 Science, Technology & Education Advisory Committee (STEAC)

-The Science, Technology, and Education Advisory Committee (STEAC) is an external advisory body, providing strategic advice to Battelle, the NEON Chief Scientist Observatory Director, and NEON program staff on the planning and operation of NEON and other relevant programs.
+The Science, Technology, and Education Advisory Committee (STEAC) is an external advisory body, providing strategic advice to Battelle, the NEON Chief Scientist and Observatory Director, and NEON program staff on the planning and operation of NEON and other relevant programs.
 Areas of focus for the committee include:

 - NEON's science requirements